sumn2u/deep-waste-app/paper/paper.md

 # Summary
-Deep Waste is a mobile application that leverages state-of-the art computer vision and deep learning technologies to accurately classify waste materials into six categories: trash, plastic, paper, metal, glass, and cardboard.
+Deep Waste[^1] is a mobile application that leverages state-of-the art computer vision and deep learning technologies to accurately classify waste materials into six categories: trash, plastic, paper, metal, glass, and cardboard.
 This innovative solution was developed to address the challenges of costly, imprecise, and unclear waste classification methods.
 Deep Waste has undergone rigorous testing on a variety of neural network architectures and real-world images, achieving an impressive average precision of 92% on the test set.
 By enabling efficient waste processing, reducing greenhouse gas emissions, and promoting sustainable practices, this app has the potential to transform the field of waste management.

+[^1]: Previously known as MWaste.

 # Statement of need